Adriana-Bamberger/Portfolio-Website/README.md

 ![Status: In Progress](https://img.shields.io/badge/status-finished%20for%20now-green)

-This will always be WIP, as I learn, improve, nice in and out of roles, and catch spelling mistakes 🤣
+This will always be WIP, as I learn, improve, move in and out of roles, and catch spelling mistakes 🤣

 ## Learning Objectives
-I am exploring more UI design principles, animations, motion, and 3D Graphics.
+I am exploring more Design styles, animations, motion, and 3D Graphics.

 ## Currently Working On
 - Wording and componentization.